The Diablo Canyon Nuclear Plant

 "What's more," Suh added, "this plan is a model that can be replicated around the country, where nearly 100 nuclear reactors will retire in the coming decades, and around the world."

-Tuesday's announcement follows years of public opposition to the plant, which sits in an earthquake red zone near four prominent fault lines--one of which runs just 2,000 feet from the two reactors.
-As anti-nuclear activist Harvey Wasserman recently noted, "[m]ore protestors have been arrested at Diablo than any other American nuke."
+Tuesday's announcement follows years of public opposition to the plant, which sits in an earthquake-prone zone near four prominent fault lines—one of which runs just 2,000 feet from the two reactors.
+As anti-nuclear activist Harvey Wasserman recently noted, "[m]ore protestors have been arrested at Diablo than at any other American nuke."

 In addition to the risks posed by potential earthquake damage, Wasserman wrote, "Diablo dumps daily some 2.5 billion gallons of super-heated water into the ocean, killing vast quantities of marine life and worsening the global climate crisis.
 The project's chemical runoff infamously killed millions of abalone years before it operated."

-The detailed phase out proposal will now go to the California Public Utility Commission and on to federal regulators for approval.
+The detailed phase-out proposal will now be submitted to the California Public Utility Commission and then to federal regulators for approval.

 According to the Chronicle, the decommissioning process is estimated to cost $3.8 billion, $2.6 million of which PG&E has already collected in an earmarked fund.
-The utility is reportedly seeking to raise electricity rates by roughly 51 cents per month to make up the shortfall.
+The utility reportedly seeks to raise monthly electricity rates by roughly 51 cents to make up the shortfall.

 Voicing his support for the plan, California lieutenant governor Gavin Newsom, said: "The idea that the economics-- from PG&E's perspective--work for renewables is a pretty profound moment in energy policy.
 We've been asserting it for decades.
 And here you have a major utility acknowledging a low-carbon, green future."